NachtRaveVL/ultrastarfox/README.md

 ## TODO

-1. Optimize game where possible (with the 26–28 MHz Super FX overclock target, can we go any further?)
-2. Annotate and document code (not so sure about doing this anymore)
+1. Annotate and document code (not so sure about doing this anymore)

 ## Project Structure